bnaras/SBCpip/README.md

 	* OR_SERVICE: Specific type of surgery to be carried out.
 [Character]

 4. **Transfusion:**
+	* DIN: Donation Identification Number that uniquely identifies the transfused unit [Character]
 	* Issue Date/Time: Datetime when component is transfused to patient [Datetime("%m/%d/%Y  %I:%M:%S %p")]
 	* Type: Specific blood cell / component type being transfused.
-We focus on “PLT” [Character].
+We focus on “PLT” [Character]

 5. **Inventory:** Blood products collected and available in inventory for issue to hospital / transfusions.
 We use this to compare model performance to actual historical protocol (1 row = 1 unit).
 	* Inv.
 ID: Unique identifier for product in inventory